James Gray (British politician): Member of Parliament

-1997 – 2010

 At the 1997 general election, Gray was elected to the House of Commons as Member for the North Wiltshire constituency, following the retirement of the former Conservative Member, the Earl of Kilmorey.
-Gray won the seat with a majority of 3,475 and has been returned ever since.
+Gray won the seat with a majority of 3,475.

 Gray made his maiden speech on 11 June 1997, in which he spoke of his constituency's largest town of Chippenham, and of his sadness at the massacre in his childhood home town of Dunblane.

 His shadow ministerial career began with his appointment as a Conservative Whip in October 2000 and then as a Shadow Minister for Defence in 2001.
 He served as Shadow Minister for the Countryside from 2002 to 2005.
 After the 2005 general election, he served for just one week as Shadow Secretary of State for Scotland, as Peter Duncan had lost his seat.
 Gray resigned after stating that the Scottish Parliament should be abolished and replaced with Scottish MPs travelling to Edinburgh to conduct devolved business.
 He was replaced by Eleanor Laing, similarly a Scottish MP representing an English constituency.

 Gray has served on a variety of Parliamentary select committees He sat on the Environment, Transport and Regional Affairs Committee from 1997 to 2001.
 He served from 2001 to 2003 on the Broadcasting Committee.
 He was a member of the Environment, Food and Rural Affairs Committee for the 2005 Parliament, and Chairman of the Conservative Rural Action Group (2002–2005).

 Gray founded the All Party Group for the Army in 2004 and was the sitting MP on David Cameron's policy group for National and International Security, chaired by Dame Pauline Neville-Jones (2006–07).
 The Group published their report, An Unquiet World in July 2007.

 In March 2009, Gray was a member of a cross-party parliamentary delegation to Afghanistan to learn about British Army operations there.
 During the visit, British service personnel demonstrated the process by which wounded soldiers are flown into Kandahar on a Hercules and transferred across the runway to a C-17 equipped with the latest medical equipment, and were photographed with medical staff on board.
 Gray denied allegations that he had taken photographs of a "dying soldier" posted on the blog of Iain Dale, stating that after a reminder to delete any images including injured servicemen, he had checked his camera and found none.
 According to Gray it was night time and the delegation was kept 500 yards away from the injured soldiers.
 Following the publication of two articles in The Sun and Daily Mail, the incident was investigated by the Press Complaints Commission and Gray's complaints were upheld.